top of page

 A meta description is a brief description outlining the contents of a webpage.
 Depending on the quality of the meta description and its relevance to the page contents, the search engine may display the meta description on the SERP.

-It’s up to the algorithm to decide whether your meta description makes the cut as a site link, so following best practices here can make all the difference.
+Google may use your meta description to create the snippet shown beneath your title in search results, but it can also generate a different snippet from the page content when that better matches a search.
 The right meta description could be just what you need to entice users to visit your webpage and interact with your brand.

 A visual of TheBrandBrew.ca's meta description